ihmeuw-msca/emmodel/README.md

 # Excess Mortality Model

 This package contains the excess mortality model accounting for seasonality pattern and yearly trend.
-It also contains a experimental "Cascade" frame work for hierarchical model.
+It also contains a experimental "Cascade" framework for hierarchical model.

 ## Install
 To install the package